nicbou/nicolasbouliane.com/frontend/content/projects/minor-report.md

 ### 4. Feasibility assessment

 Saving user preferences is easy.
 Saving recent or starred content is also easy.
 This should not add significant development time.
+This information can be saved locally in the user's browser.
+This is a privacy-friendly, GDPR-compliant approach.

 ### 5. Risks and challenges